Your Child's Checkup: 18 Years

 - have long-term plans for the future

-5. Update immunizations.
-Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
-Immunization schedules can vary from office to office, so talk to your doctor about what to expect.
+6. Update immunizations.
+Immunizations can protect people from serious illnesses, so it's important to get them on time.
+Immunization schedules vary from office to office, so talk to the doctor about what to expect.

-- Encourage your teen to continue to pursue areas of interest, including art, music, exercise, and community service.
+- Continue to pursue areas of interest, including art, music, exercise, and community service.

-- Look for signs of depression, which can include irritability, depressed mood, loss of interest in activities, poor grades, and thoughts of suicide.
+- Be aware of signs of depression, which can include irritability, depressed mood, loss of interest in activities, poor grades, and thoughts of suicide.
 Get professional help if you're depressed.

-- Teens should always wear a seatbelt while in a vehicle.
+- Always wear a seatbelt while in a vehicle.

-- Talk about the dangers of drinking and driving and tell your teen to never get in a car with someone who has been drinking or using drugs.
-Instead, your teen should call you (or another responsible adult) for help.
+- Don't drink and drive.
+Never get in a car with someone who has been drinking or using drugs.
+Instead, make plans with a designated driver or call for a ride.